perryhu09/cp-env/README.md

 # cp-env
 .vimrc & c++ templates

-Make sure when loading templates using F5 make sure to have the right file path
+Make sure to have the right file path when loading templates using F5

 ## How to fix bits/stdc++ not found on MacOS
 - Manually create a bits/stdc++.h file on your system